AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

   - Disadvantages:

     - You can’t change the implementations inherited from parent classes at run-time, because inheritance is defined at compile-time.
     - Inheritance exposes a subclass to details of its parent’s implementation (it’s often said that “inheritance breaks encapsulation”).
-The implementation of a subclass becomes so bound up with the implementation of its parent class that any change in the parent’s implementation will force the subclass to change.
+The implementation of both a subclass and its parent class become so bound up that any change in the parent’s implementation will force the subclass to change.
     - If any aspect of the inherited implementation is not appropriate for new problems, the parent class must be rewritten/replaced.
 One solution: Inherit from abstract classes (they have little or no implementation)

-- **Object composition**: New functionality is obtained by assembling (composing) objects to get more complex functionality (it requires well-defined interfaces).
+- **Object composition**:

+New functionality is obtained by assembling (composing) objects to get more complex functionality (it requires well-defined interfaces).
 No internal details of objects are visible (black-box reuse).
 It requires objects to respect each others’ interfaces (objects are accessed solely through their interfaces).
 Defined **dynamically** at run-time through objects acquiring references to objects.

   - Advantages:

-    - It’s easy to compose behaviors at run-time by changing how they’re composed.
+    - It’s easy to compose behaviours at run-time by changing how they’re composed.
     - Any object can be replaced at run-time by another as long as it has same type.
-    - Fewer implementation dependencies (since an object’s implementations is written in terms of objects interfaces).
+    - Fewer implementation dependencies (since an object’s implementation is written in terms of objects interfaces).
     - Keeps each class encapsulated and focused on one task.
-    - It has more objects (if fewer classes), and its behavior depends on their relationships instead of being defined in one class.
+    - It has more objects (if fewer classes), and its behaviour depends on their relationships instead of being defined in one class.

-- **Parameterized types** (Templates): It lets define types without specifying all the other types it uses.
-Unspecified types are supplied as parameters at the point of use(e.g.: a List class can be parameterized by the types of elements it contains).
+  - Disadvantages:

+    - It requires indirection, which can be less efficient.

 **Favor object composition over class inheritance**: However, the set of available components is never quite rich enough in practice, so both mechanisms should work together.
 Inheritance makes it easier to make new components that can be composed with old ones.
 Object composition makes designs more reusable and simpler.

-#### Delegation
+- **Delegation**:

 It is a type of object composition that makes composition as powerful for reuse as inheritance.
 Two objects are involved in handling a request: a receiving object delegates operations to its **delegate** (analogous to subclasses deferring requests to parent classes).
 To let the delegated operation refer to the receiver, the receiver passes itself to the delegate.
 Delegation shows that inheritance can always be replaced with object composition.